 The second focus area concerned multilevel government in Africa, specifically in the Horn of Africa, Ethiopia and Somalia.
-With Zemelak Ayele of the Centre of Federal Studies, Addis Ababa University, research was conducted on local governments in African federal and devolved systems of government; the struggle for balance between financial autonomy and fiscal discipline; the judiciary in federal systems in Africa; and the nature of the 'federal character' principle.
+With Zemelak Ayele from the Centre of Federal Studies, Addis Ababa University, research was conducted on local governments in African federal and devolved systems of government; the struggle for balance between financial autonomy and fiscal discipline; the judiciary in federal systems in Africa; and the nature of the 'federal character' principle.

-The Chair's most important output was conceptualising and convening the 4th Stellenbosch Annual Seminar on Constitutionalism in Africa, a prestigious meeting of the continent's constitutional scholars.
+The most important output of the Chair was the conceptualisation and convening of the

+4th Stellenbosch Annual Seminar on Constitutionalism in Africa, a prestigious meeting of the continent's constitutional scholars.
 It was co-organised by Professor Charles Fombad of the Institute of International and Comparative Law, University of Pretoria, and hosted by the Stellenbosch Institute of Advanced Study.
 The theme was 'Decentralisation and constitutionalism in Africa'.
 Twenty-one papers were delivered and are being prepared for publication by Oxford University Press.